-- ✓ Ask the Director and/or staff about the center's policy regarding alcohol, drug use, and smoking. - ✓ Observe the behavior of staff, chaperons, etc. for any actions or signs of impairment that might be related to the use of a prohibited substance. - ✓ Observe the center's premises to ensure the premises are smoke free. - ✓ Review the center's policies and procedures to ensure parents have been made aware of the center's no smoking policy.
+- ✓ Ask the Director and/or staff about the center's policy regarding alcohol, drug use, and smoking. - ✓ Observe the behavior of staff, chaperons, etc. for any actions or signs of impairment that might be related to the use of a prohibited substance. - $\checkmark$ Observe the center's premises to ensure the premises are free of smoking and vaping. - ✓ Review the center's policies and procedures to ensure parents have been made aware of the center's no smoking policy.
 If applicable, review the center's staff handbook.